-Pompeo says Saudis committed to complete probe into journalist's disappearance
+Pompeo meets Erdogan after talks with Saudis on missing journalist

-ANKARA (Reuters) - Saudi Arabia has committed to conducting a complete investigation into the disappearance of journalist Jamal Khashoggi, U.S. Secretary of State Mike Pompeo said on Wednesday before departing the kingdom for Turkey.
+ANKARA (Reuters) - U.S. Secretary of State Mike Pompeo met Turkish President Tayyip Erdogan in Ankara on Wednesday following talks with Saudi Arabia’s king and crown prince about the disappearance of journalist Jamal Khashoggi.

-Pompeo said he would meet with President Tayyip Erdogan in the Turkish capital Ankara, two weeks after Khashoggi vanished when he visited the Saudi consulate in Istanbul to collect documents he needed for his planned marriage.
+U.S. President Donald Trump, who dispatched his top diplomat to address the crisis, has given Saudi Arabia the benefit of the doubt in Khashoggi’s disappearance, even as U.S. lawmakers pointed the finger at the Saudi leadership, and Western pressure mounted on Riyadh to provide answers.

-Earlier, President Donald Trump gave Saudi Arabia the benefit of the doubt in Khashoggi’s disappearance, while U.S. lawmakers pointed the finger at the Saudi leadership and Western pressure mounted on Riyadh to provide answers.
+Turkish Foreign Minister Mevlut Cavusoglu has said Pompeo would bring information about the case to Ankara, two weeks after Khashoggi vanished when he visited the Saudi consulate in Istanbul to collect documents for his planned marriage.

-In Saudi Arabia, Pompeo met with Saudi King Salman, the crown prince and the foreign minister.
+Turkish officials have said they believe Khashoggi - a prominent critic of Saudi Arabia’s Crown Prince Mohammed bin Salman - was murdered and his body removed.
+Turkish sources have told Reuters the authorities have an audio recording indicating that Khashoggi was killed inside the consulate.

 “In each of those meetings I stressed the importance of them conducting a complete investigation into the disappearance of Jamal Khashoggi.
 They made a commitment to do that,” he told reporters traveling with him after boarding the plane for Ankara.